megalon/nick-performance-mod/README.md

 If you want to find the names of the objects to in the scene, you can use the [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor).

+Restart the game to load the updated files.

 ## 🔧 Developing

 This project requires `Newtonsoft.Json.dll`